oroinc/documentation/cookbook/how_to_create_global_js_component.rst

 You can implement all the desired functionality inside the component.

-The component plays a role of the controller.
+The component performs a role of the controller.
 It is responsible for the following:
  * create necessary views, collections, models and even sub-components
  * handle environment events
  * dispose obsolete internal instances